-Best-laid plans: how to outline a novel
+Best-laid plans: a novel outlining workshop

 Next offering: September 30 to October 25

 Whether or not you're gearing up for NaNoWriMo, this course will lead you through the steps to drafting a blueprint for your next novel.
+By the end of four weeks, you will have solid outline, broken into either chapters or major scenes.

-The curriculum for this course is styled after an MFA workshop, but is open to new and veteran writers.
 Participants will outline their manuscript in stages over four weeks, with ongoing support from the instructor as well as other workshop members.
 Short story and craft discussions will inform the process, and there will also be a weekly writing prompt to help you situate scenes and characters within your developing structure.

 - Week two: Balancing the beginning and end